Tips to Stop Worrying

 If nothing can be done, ask yourself, “Is this helping me now?”
 If not, you can then choose to stop worrying.

-Create a Stop Worrying Time
+Have a Stop Worrying Time

 If you continue to notice yourself worrying, set aside a “worry" half hour every day.
 If you catch yourself worrying outside of this time, make a note of what you are worrying about and then wait until the designated time to worry.
 Make yourself choose a set time and place for worrying.